 Meeting of Sun Tzu and the King of Wu

-After Sun Tzu arrived Kingdom Wu, he lived in seclusion for a few years, when he wrote many articles in regard to military strategy and tactics.
+After Sun Tzu arrived in Kingdom Wu, he lived in seclusion for a few years, when he wrote many articles regarding military strategy and tactics.
 These are believed important sections of the Art of War.

 Later, He Lv (537 BC — 496 BC) became the King of Wu, and Wu Zixu was nominated as prime minister.
 Meanwhile, they decided to attack their neighbor country, the Kingdom Chu.

 Wu Zixu then recommended Sun Tzu to the King of Wu for seven times, until the king agreed to meet.

 Sun Tzu presented his brilliant articles, which impressed the king and other officials.

 However, King He Lv wondered that without real battlefield experiences, whether Sun Tzu was more than just a theorist.
 Hence, he organized a few hundreds of concubines and maids in his palace and asked Sun Tzu to train them into an army.